tyshaw12/resume/ty_resume.md

 - Worked on ETL pipelines running data from SQL to Snowflake through Azure Synapse
 - Used SQL code to build databases and tables in DBT
-- Run queries on a large Snowflake database to transform data for executives
+- Ran queries on a large Snowflake database to transform data for executives

 ## Work History